feinstaub/feinstaub.github.io/struct/struct-main.md

 allow to exclude undesired items.
 In addition, it should be possible to define user defined commands to edit images.

+### Add "Edit with..."

+Current situation: one can send the image to another application and then ksnapshot loses control over the image.

+SUGGESTION:
+1. Add "Edit with..." where user can choose an external application
+2. After edit is complete the ksnapshot preview image is updated with the changes made in the external application
+3. User can use Send To... to send image to target.

 ### Add option for 100% zoom

 Current situation: the preview image zoomed to fit which makes it cumbersome to view it 100% for pixel perfectness.